-MS is a progressive disease, meaning the nerve damage gets worse over time.
-How quickly MS gets worse varies from person to person.
-Most patients first begin to have symptoms between the ages of 20-50.
+MS is a progressive disease, meaning the nerve damage gets worse over time, though how quickly MS gets worse varies from person to person.
+Most patients first begin to have symptoms between 20 and 50 years old.

-Symptoms vary, because the location and severity of each attack can be different.
+Symptoms of MS vary because the location and severity of each attack can be different.
 Some symptoms include:

 - Loss of balance